 Outreach Plan

-The results of this proposed multistate project will be published as project reports on the project web site, as peer-reviewed publications, presentations at scientific meetings, presentations at industry conferences, and publications in industry journals, magazines and newsletters.
+The results of this proposed multistate project will be published as project reports on the project web site, as peer-reviewed publications, presentations at scientific meetings, presentations at industry conferences and decision maker meetings, and publications in industry journals, magazines and newsletters.
+These efforts will be done both in-person as well as online training sessions.
 Our project will sponsor a 2022 onsite wastewater symposium which will feature research findings from our new project.
 In addition, summaries of the completed work will be posted on participating members’ own web pages.
 Participating members involved in undergraduate teaching, graduate student advisement, and extension activities at Land Grant Universities will disseminate knowledge developed from the proposed project activities in these respective forums.
 Project participants manage an established network of onsite wastewater training centers/programs where project information will be disseminated at local, regional and national stakeholder training workshops and classes that reach regulatory officials, professional engineers, land surveyors, environmental health specialist, soil scientists, registered sanitarians, OWTS installers, designers and maintenance service providers.

 Organization / Governance